“Economics is, at root, the study of incentives.”

 Imagine the fresh salmon while sailing Alaska, the jerk chicken while cruising the Caribbean, the pizza in Naples, the wine in France.
 Fine dining and drinking may be the highest and best use of incentive travel.

 When travel programs are limited to hotels and resorts, however, great cuisine can be difficult to incorporate.
 Conveniently, cruise lines include meals, and the food ranges from good to excellent.
 While stereotypes about buffet lines persist, many ships feature multiple restaurants.
-Premium and luxury lines make their cuisine a key selling point.
+Luxury lines make their cuisine a key selling point.

 Celebrity ships, for example, offer up to 18 cafés and restaurants.
 Venues include Tuscan Grille steakhouse, Murano for French fare, and Sushi on Five.
 Bars and lounges range from the ice-topped Martini Bar to Rooftop Terrace, where guests enjoy movies under the stars with cocktails and snacks.